AdaCore/learn/lectures/01_Overview/book/02_A_Bouncing_Ball.rst

          Radius => 10.0,
          Color  => Blue);

 *Shape_Id* is a type that is declared in the library Display.Basic, and it allows us to refer to an element on the screen.
 If you remember from the previous lesson, what we should have written here is *Display.Basic.Shape_Id*.
-Fortunately, we have the **use** clause next to it, which allows us to omit the prefix, so that we can directly refer to *Shape_Id*.
+Fortunately, we have the :ada:`use` clause next to it, which allows us to omit the prefix, so that we can directly refer to *Shape_Id*.

 What we do in the code above is to initialize this object with a default value, and this value is computed from the call to *New_Circle*.
 What *New_Circle* does is to create a Ball in the environment and to return a handle to this Ball for further manipulation.

 If you need to know more about how *New_Circle* can be called, from GPS, you can go on the *New_Circle* name, click on it and then right-click to open a context menu, and hit *Goto declaration of New_Circle*.
-If we click there, we jump right to the declaration of *New_Circle*, and we can see that *New_Circle* is a function that takes four parameters: *X* and *Y* (the coordinates), *Radius* (the radius of the circle), and *Color* (of *Color_Type*). *X*, *Y*, and *Radius* are of type **Float**, so it's easy enough to get what this may look like.
+If we click there, we jump right to the declaration of *New_Circle*, and we can see that *New_Circle* is a function that takes four parameters: *X* and *Y* (the coordinates), *Radius* (the radius of the circle), and *Color* (of *Color_Type*). *X*, *Y*, and *Radius* are of type :ada:`Float`, so it's easy enough to get what this may look like.
 However, *Color_Type* is a bit obscure here, so again, we're going to click on the *Color_Type*, right-click, hit *Goto declaration of *Color_Type*, and then we can see that *Color_Type* is a type that has several values, such as *Black*, *Blue*, *Green*, etc. We will dive into all the details of this typing system and this subprogram declarations later on.
 For now, let's get back to our example.

 We're going to provide a value for each parameter of this call to *New_Circle*.
 In this very case, we're using the name notation for parameter passing.
-This means that we're going to write the name of the parameter, then **=>** and then its value:
+This means that we're going to write the name of the parameter, then :ada:`=>` and then its value:

 .. code:: ada